toineenzo/YOURLS-Links-Per-Page/README.md

-# Links Per Page
+# YOURLS Links Per Page

-A simple YOURLS plugin that lets you configure the number of links displayed per page from the admin interface.
-The **Links Per Page** plugin allows you to change the number of links displayed in the YOURLS admin dashboard.
-Instead of being locked to the default YOURLS value (15), you can update this number using a dedicated configuration page.
+A simple YOURLS plugin that lets you configure the number of links displayed per page from the YOURLS admin interface.
+Instead of being locked to the default YOURLS value (15), you can permanently update this number using a dedicated configuration page.

 ## Features

 - **Customizable links per page:** Set a custom number of links to display on each admin page.
-- **User-friendly configuration:** Update the number via an intuitive admin page.
+- **User-friendly configuration:** Update the number via an simple admin page without needing to dig inside PHP files.
 - **Input validation:** Only accepts numerical values between 1-999.
 - **Feedback messages:** Displays a green success message when updated or a red error message if something goes wrong.